-4.5 Notes
+4.4 Notes

 - 1. During the Practical Test, centres must allow enough space and satisfactory equipment for each candidate.
 Each candidate must have sole use of one European-type cooker or stove. - 2.
+The Practical Examiners must follow an assessment scheme prepared by Cambridge International.
 The generic content of the Practical Test mark scheme is in section 6.3.
 Practical Examiners must record the marks available and the marks awarded on the Practical Test Working Mark Sheet (see section 6.4).
 The final marks that the Practical Examiner awards must reflect the requirements of the specific tasks given in each examination series. - 3.
 The assessment objectives are weighted to show their relative importance.
 The weightings do not give a precise statement of the number of marks allocated to particular assessment objectives.